ferseg/aktech/roadmap.md

 # procedures

 ### **pull request procedure**
-1. Make sure to thoroughly test the issue, do not take this step lightly.
+1. When the author completes all the changes make sure to thoroughly test the issue, do not take this step lightly.
 This is very important.
 Most issues that fail review are because something was not tested carefully.
 Make sure that the feature/bug you have fixed is indeed fixed.

 2. the PR has a proper template: description, type of change, how it has been tested